Save money and maintain control of your content with this easy Patreon alternative.

 The success of the Patreon membership model has proven this true.
-But Patreon charges membership fees and takes a cut of revenue.
-The platform also controls pricing and policy, which can be frustrating when you're trying to build your community online.
+But Patreon charges membership fees and takes a cut of your revenue.
+The platform also controls pricing and policy, which can be frustrating when you’re trying to build your community online.

 What’s worse, Patreon has been known to remove membership pages and even censor content if they don’t like it.
 If this were to happen to you, your paying members would lose access to your content – with very little warning.

-Fortunately, there's a great way to create a Patreon alternative on WordPress – just start your own membership site.
+Fortunately, there’s a great way to create a Patreon alternative on WordPress – just start your own membership site.
 With your own fan subscription site, you can:

-- Completely customize for how you want to do business
+- Completely customize how you want to do business

 - Keep your profits rather than hand some over to a third-party